 Free Stripe Payment Plugins for WordPress

-The Stripe plugin extends WooCommerce allowing you to take payments directly on your store via Stripe’s API.
-WooCommerce Stripe includes Web Payments API support which means customers can pay using payment details associated to their mobile devices in browsers like Chrome for Android amongst others that support the Web Payments API.
+This Stripe plugin extends WooCommerce, allowing you to take payments directly on your store via Stripe’s API.
+WooCommerce Stripe includes support for the Web Payments API, which means customers can pay using payment details associated with their mobile devices in browsers that support the Web Payments API, like Chrome for Android amongst others.

 Accept Stripe Payments allows you to easily accept credit card payments on your website via the Stripe payment gateway.
-The plugin is fully responsive making it convenient for users to pay on their mobile devices.
+The plugin is fully responsive, making it convenient for users to pay on their mobile devices.
 You can view all the payments you received from your WordPress admin dashboard.
-You can accept donation via Stripe also.
+You can also accept donations via Stripe.

 The Stripe Payment Gateway Plugin for WooCommerce lets you accept payments from multiple channels directly on your website via the Stripe payment gateway.
-The plugin supports full and partial refunds, automatically sends email receipt to customers after payment has been made.
+The plugin supports full and partial refunds, and it automatically sends email receipts to customers after payment has been made.
 You can choose to receive payments only from preferred cards.